Careers360 Logo

 (d) viruses have a protein coat

-In case of a viral diseases, the virus uses the cells of infected person as the host and uses their biochemical mechanisms to sustain and divide as the viruses have very few biochemical mechanisms of their own.
-Anti-viral drugs are difficult to make as the drug needs to be extremely specific in destroying the viruses causing the disease without affecting or killing a significant number of the human body’s cells.
+Explanation: In the case of viral diseases, the virus uses the cells of the infected person as the host and uses their biochemical mechanisms to survive and divide, as the viruses have very few biochemical mechanisms of their own.
+Antiviral drugs are difficult to make as the drug needs to be extremely specific in destroying the viruses causing the disease without affecting or killing a significant number of the human body’s cells.

 Question:10